xerq/imdb-reviews/readme.md

 ## Features:

- * Get reviews by URL
+ * Get reviews by URL or ID
  * Set currentPage/offset and how many pages/reviews should the module scrap
+ * Set filter
+ * Hide spoilers
  * Hack version allowing to get more reviews than default(10) from one page/request, it's also faster

 ## Installation